 developments of the era.
 While statesmen and military commanders figure heavily in the narrative,

 stories of explorers, scientists, artists, authors, and religious figures are also presented.

-Only the last two volumes of the series are included in the British readers collection.
-This is
+The last two volumes of the series are included in the British readers collection because they

 centuries that saw the rise of colonialism, capitalism, democracy and modernism, and in all

 events, and in all major conflicts, Britain played a pivotal role.

 Story of the World by M. B. Synge